-	- Obtain an EIN (Employer Identification Number) – This is a nine-digit number issued by the IRS for tax and other reporting purposes.
+- Obtain an Employer Identification Number (EIN), which is a nine-digit number issued by the IRS for tax and other reporting purposes.
 CorpNet can apply for an EIN on your behalf.

-	- Information about your business – Examples of the usually-required details include:
+- Gather the required business information, Examples of the usually-required details include:

 - Business name

 - State of incorporation